joelbyford/QrCodeApiApp/README.md

     "devUser" : "devPassword"
 }
 ```

+**PLEASE DO NOT check userID's or passwords into your forked repo!**

 ## Lineage and Credit
 This leverages much of the work others have performed ahead of me.
 Special thanks to GitHub Contributors Including: